-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to change the SSH port for you.
+Of course you don’t have to change the default SSH port if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to change the SSH port on Linux for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post, on how to change the default SSH port on Linux, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.